 „Das Gehirn – Musikalische Erkundungen“ at the Matthäuskirche Erlangen

-On September 21, 2024, an extraordinary interdisciplinary event took place in the Matthäuskirche in Erlangen.
+On September 21, 2024, an extraordinary interdisciplinary event took place at Matthäuskirche in Erlangen.
 Titled „Das Gehirn – Musikalische Erkundungen,“ the event merged science and organ music into an impressive audiovisual experience.
-Organized by the Collaborative Research Center (SFB) 1540 „Exploring Brain Mechanics“ (EBM) in collaboration with church music director Susanne Hartwich-Düfel and the media studios of the Institute for Theater and Media Studies (ITM) at Friedrich-Alexander University Erlangen-Nuremberg (FAU), the event took the audience on a fascinating journey into the world of the brain.
+Organized by the Collaborative Research Center (SFB) 1540 „Exploring Brain Mechanics“ (EBM) in collaboration with church music director Susanne Hartwich-Düfel and the media studios of the Institute for Theater and Media Studies (ITM) at Friedrich-Alexander University Erlangen-Nuremberg (FAU), the event guides the audience on a fascinating journey into the world of the brain.
 This concert, part of the established series „Wissenschaft und Orgel“ (Science and Organ), uniquely combined music with scientific presentations and impulse lectures.

 Fusion of Science and Music